 Calculating time lapsed between dates is tricky because you have to

-take into account daylight savings time2,
+take into account daylight savings timerelative units of time

 but seconds tends to be